 Address: 78 E Washington St, Chicago, IL 60602

-The Chicago Cultural Center is a hub for all kinds of cultural events, including art exhibitions.
-What attracts the most visitors here are the two beautiful stained-glass domes and galleries, which make the hall look magnificent.
-If you are planning to organize an event in Chicago, then the Chicago Cultural Center will be the best choice for you.
+The Chicago Cultural Center is a hub for various cultural events, including art exhibitions.
+The two beautiful stained-glass domes and galleries attract the most visitors here, which makes the hall look magnificent.
+If you plan to organize an event in Chicago, the Chicago Cultural Center will be your best choice.

 When it opened in 1897, the cultural center became the country’s first free municipal cultural center.
-It was designed in the neoclassical style with touches of Italian Renaissance as well.
+It also was designed in the neoclassical style with touches of Italian Renaissance.
 It is truly one of the most beautiful spots in the city.

-It is still free to visit and is open every day from 10 am to 5 pm.
+It is free to visit and is open daily from 10 am to 5 pm.
 Holidays are the only days the museum is closed.
-Though you could spend all day gazing at the art around the center, this is also a spot you could visit in just an hour too.
+Though you could spend all day gazing at the art around the center, this is also a spot you could visit in just an hour.

 33. Enjoy the Chicago Lakefront Trail

 Chicago’s Lakefront Trail is one of the city’s most popular attractions.
-The 18.5-mile linear park offers stunning views of Lake Michigan, as well as a variety of activities for visitors to enjoy.
-Whether you’re looking to take a leisurely stroll or go for a jog, the Chicago Lakefront Trail is the perfect place to do it.
+The 18.5-mile linear park offers stunning views of Lake Michigan and a variety of activities for visitors to enjoy.

-Because it runs so far through the city, zigzagging through different neighborhoods, it offers easy access to some of the best the Windy City has to offer.
+Because it runs so far through the city, dodging through different neighborhoods, it offers easy access to some of the best the Windy City offers.
 It’s best visited during the warmer months, though be careful if it’s a very windy day.
 Getting smacked in the face by lake water mist at a high speed hurts!